Custom Work Pricing

 $450 Install drop outs (pair)

-*$25 extra per braze on if you haven’t had your paint removed first, minimum $100
+*$25 extra per braze on if you haven’t had your paint removed first, minimum $100.
+We strongly recommend having your paint stripped professionally stripped.
+Most places only charge $40-ish bucks for this (just not worth your or our time).

-*Addition labor will be charged if I have to remove, and or install any components/accessories in order to make repairs/modifications
+*Addition labor will be charged if I have to remove, and or install any components/accessories in order to make repairs/modifications.
+Normal labor rates applied.

 Full overhaul with paint/powder coat prep: